USFWS/Science_Applications_Metadata_Guidance/README.md

 The essential file structure is as follows:

+-   config.R = The R file that keeps the settings used through the .qmd files, especially the font colors used for "Required", "If Available", etc.

 -   index.qmd = The Quarto markdown file that is the Website 'homepage'.
 In RStudio, this is file that is used to "render" the whole Website.